AMIRANDA9112/Urano/README.md

 # Urano
-Social Network and Risk Database for Enterprise and Personal Security
+Social Network and Risk Database for Enterprise and Personal Security Enviroment